Junior41/Junior41/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 Atualmente, tabalho como Desenvolvedor full stack
+- 🔭 Tabalho como Desenvolvedor full stack
 - 🌱 Estudando laravel

 <div>